 ICC Certification: Voluntary certifications issued by the International Code Council (ICC), a nonprofit organization established in 1994 that is dedicated to developing a single set of comprehensive and coordinated national model construction codes.
 ICC Certification is based on the results of one or more examinations administered by the ICC to establish proficiency in professional categories.

-Inspection: The periodic observation of work and the performance of tests for certain building or structure code compliance a system or group of assembled components to assure compliance with the City Code.
+Inspection: The periodic observation of work and the performance of tests for certain building or structure components to check code compliance of a system or group of assembled components to assure compliance with the City Code.

 Inspections Division (ID): The individual(s) employed by the City of Auburn Inspection Services Department (COAIS) in the Inspections Division.